pulumi/terraform-provider-google-beta/website/docs/r/logging_folder_exclusion.html.markdown

 [Excluding Logs](https://cloud.google.com/logging/docs/exclusions).

-Note that you must have the "Logs Configuration Writer" IAM role (`roles/logging.configWriter`) granted to the credentials used with Terraform.
+Note that you must have the "Logs Configuration Writer" IAM role (`roles/logging.configWriter`) granted to the credentials used with this provider.

 ## Example Usage